 To qualify for H-1B sponsorship, a position must require at least a bachelor's degree in specific field(s) of study.
 H-1B petitions are filed by the employer.
 As such, an individual in the United States in H-1B status is only authorized to work for their sponsoring employer.

-The H-1B request e-form has required e-forms for both the hiring department and the prospective employee to complete.
-Once all required e-forms are submitted in Sunapsis, we will begin the first of three steps in the H-1B process:
+The H-1B request has required e-forms for both the hiring department and the prospective employee to complete.
+Once all required e-forms are submitted in Sunapsis, we will begin the first of three steps in the H-1B process.
+Each step identified below is consecutive.
+Multiple steps cannot be performed concurrently.

 1. Perform a prevailing wage analysis.

-2. Upon determining the prevailing wage, the OIS will create an electronic Labor Condition Application (LCA) posting and submit the LCA to the Department of Labor for certification.
+2. Create an electronic Labor Condition Application (LCA) posting and submit the LCA to the Department of Labor for certification.

-3. Upon receipt of a certified LCA from the Department of Labor, the OIS will prepare and file an H-1B petition with U.S. Citizenship and Immigration Services.
+3. Prepare and file an H-1B petition with U.S. Citizenship and Immigration Services.

-Please see the Department of Labor and USCIS sections below for more information on these processes.
+Please see the H-1B compliance obligations below for more information on these processes.

 Wages